Jull3Hax0r/OSINT/README.md

 ## 🧪 Recommended: Run in a Virtual Environment

-To keep your Python dependencies isolated, we recommend using a `venv`:
+To keep your Python dependencies isolated, i  recommend using a `venv`:

 ```bash
 # Create a virtual environment